Siaibou/Electronics_ArduinoProject/Project_1/README.md

-# 🔌 Arduino Starter Kit - Project 1: Know Your Tools
+# 🔌 Arduino Starter Kit - Project 1 : Know Your Tools

 ## 🧠 Overview
 This project is part of the Arduino Starter Kit series.
-The goal is to learn how to use a breadboard, LEDs, resistors, and basic circuit connections.
+The goal is to learn how to use basic components as : breadboard, LEDs, resistors, and basic circuit connections.
 In this project, the only role of the Arduino Uno is to power the breadboard.

 ---

 ## 🧰 Components Used
 | Component | Quantity | Description |
 |------------|-----------|-------------|
 | Arduino Uno | 1 | Main microcontroller board |